 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by cromolyn (the active ingredient contained in Gastrocrom).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, cromolyn (the active ingredient contained in Gastrocrom) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Difficulty in swallowing

 Some side effects of cromolyn may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common

 If you are using the cromolyn inhalation aerosol, you may notice an unpleasant taste.
 This may be expected and will go away when you stop using the medicine.

 For Healthcare Professionals

 Applies to cromolyn: compounding powder, inhalation aerosol with adapter, inhalation solution, nasal spray, oral capsule, oral solution